corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/node-upgrade-notes.md

 #### Azure SQL: template file and JDBC driver

-The required `node.conf` settings for the Database Management Tool using Azure SQL:
+The required `node.conf` settings for the Database Management Tool using Azure SQL are:

 ```groovy